coralproject/shelf/README.md

 ```
 go get github.com/coralproject/xenia
 ```

-or
-clone it in your gopath folder for coralproject.
-The project must be cloned in the specific path based on the repo name.
+You can also clone the code manually.
+The project must be cloned inside the `github.com/coralproject/xenia` folder from inside your GOPATH.

 ```
-md $GOPATH/src/github.com/coralproject/xenia/app/xenia
+md $GOPATH/src/github.com/coralproject/xenia
-cd $GOPATH/src/github.com/coralproject/xenia/app/xenia
+cd $GOPATH/src/github.com/coralproject/xenia

 git clone git@github.com:CoralProject/xenia.git
 ```

+4) Set up your environment variables:

-4) Tell xenia which database you want to use:
+This tells xenia which database you want to use, sets your port, and sets your database key.

-Make a copy of the dev.cfg and then edit your version to set the appropriate values.
+Make your own copy of `config/dev.cfg` - `config/foo.cfg` - into the `config/` directory.
+Edit your version to set the appropriate values.
 Finally source your edited cfg file to create and set the environment variables:

 ```
-source $GOPATH/src/github.com/coralproject/xenia/config/[thefile].cfg
+source $GOPATH/src/github.com/coralproject/xenia/config/foo.cfg
 ```

-These environment variables must be set before running any of the code.
+The following environment variables must be set before running any of the code.

 ```
 export XENIA_MONGO_HOST=52.23.154.37:27017